Microsoft 365 Single Tenant vs Multi Tenant: Which is Better?

 3. Both SharePoint Search and the Term Store are confined to a single tenant.

-4. It will become unreliable to manage multiple profiles.
+5. It will become unreliable to manage multiple profiles.

-5. You can gain limited experience in Office 365 Groups.
+6. You can gain limited experience in Office 365 Groups.

-6. It affects the sharing experience as from different tenants users cannot share their Shared mailboxes.
+7. It affects the sharing experience as from different tenants users cannot share their Shared mailboxes.

 How to Consolidate Multiple Tenants into a Single Office 365 Tenant?

-So, the software is SysTools’ Most Secure Office 365 Merge Tool that can merge two M365 accounts of the same or different tenants.
+If an organization decides to switch from multiple tenants to a single tenant, in this case, they need to perform the migration procedure.
+In addition, at present there is highly advised and Most Secured Office 365 Merge Tool that to merge Office 365 tenants.
 Moreover, it also provides the option of a date filter, with this you can merge Exchange Online Mailbox specifically.
 Additionally, it is compatible with Windows 10 (64-bit), and Windows Server 2012 / 2016.

 Here are some steps of the above-mentioned software: